Aggressive Wichita Divorce Attorney Asserts Your Rights

 - No-fault divorce — You can file for divorce based on incompatibility rather than having to prove your spouse committed some kind of marital wrongdoing, such as adultery or abuse.

-- Uncontested divorce — Couples can negotiate a marital settlement agreement and present it to the court for approval, sparing them the time and expense of hearings on the issues.
+- Uncontested divorce — During an uncontested divorce, couples can negotiate a marital settlement agreement and present it to the court for approval, sparing them the time and expense of hearings on the issues.

 - Contested divorce — Any issues the couple cannot resolve in negotiations or mediation must be settled through a court hearing where the judge decides the outcome.